j-andrews7/KnowledgeDump/docs/Code_Snippets_Functions.md

 	```

 ### Gene Summaries
 Refseq description summaries.
-Can use pretty much any type of gene ID for this, symbol, entrez, Ensembl, whatever.
+Can use pretty much any type of gene ID for this, symbol, entrez, Ensembl, whatever, it's pretty good at figuring it out.

 ```r
 library(mygene)